Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Bayesian Ensembles: A Review of Existing Methods

 Bayesian stacking \citep{yao2018using} (similarly explored by \citep{clyde2013bayesian,le2017bayes}) presents an alternative way to derive a weight vector $\mathbf{w}$.
 In particular, Bayesian stacking finds the optimal weight vector $\V{w}^*$ in the $(K-1)$-dimensional simplex $\mathbb{S}^K$ by maximizing some score $\mathcal{S}(\V{w}, \mathcal{D}')$ over a separate dataset $\mathcal{D}'$:

-Particular attention is given to the log-score; for the predictive dataset $\mathcal{D}' = \{(\V{x}_n, y_n)\}_{n=1}^N$\footnote{We will typically use $n=1,\dots,N$ to denote datasets that are not processed sequentially/online, and $t=1, \dots, T$ for their sequential/online counterparts.}, the corresponding optimization problem is
+Particular attention is given to the log-score; for the predictive dataset (i.e., a holdout or validation set) $\mathcal{D}' = \{(\V{x}_n, y_n)\}_{n=1}^N$\footnote{We will typically use $n=1,\dots,N$ to denote datasets that are not processed sequentially/online, and $t=1, \dots, T$ for their sequential/online counterparts.}, the corresponding optimization problem is

 where $p_k(y_n \given \V{x}_n, \mathcal{D})$ is the predictive distribution of model $\mathcal{M}_k$.
 This can be recognized as finding the mixture of estimators with the highest predictive likelihood over $\mathcal{D}'$.
-This in turn minimizes the KL divergence between the mixture $q(y \given \V{x}) = \sum_k w_k p_k(y \given \V{x}, \mathcal{D})$ and the predictive distribution, $p(y \given \V{x})$, which represents the (unknown) true generating mechanism of $y$ \citep{yao2018using}.
+This, in turn, minimizes the KL divergence between the mixture $q(y \given \V{x}) = \sum_k w_k p_k(y \given \V{x}, \mathcal{D})$ and the predictive distribution, $p(y \given \V{x})$, which represents the (unknown) true generating mechanism of $y$ \citep{yao2018using}.

 The optimization problem \eqref{eq:bayesian_stacking_optimization_problem} is convex and provides nice asymptotic guarantees, but ``wastes'' data by requiring two separate datasets $\mathcal{D}$ and $\mathcal{D}'$. \citet{yao2018using} address this by showing the score in \eqref{eq:bayesian_stacking_optimization_problem} is well-approximated by the leave-one-out (LOO) predictive density $p(y_n \given \V{x}_n, \mathcal{D}_{-n})$, where $\mathcal{D}_{-n} = \mathcal{D} \setminus \{(\V{x}_n, y_n)\}$.
 For many models, the LOO predictive density can be efficiently estimated with Pareto-smoothed importance sampling \citep{vehtari2024psis}, resulting in an efficient optimization problem with a single dataset $\mathcal{D}$.
-The resulting mixture of estimators has empirically shown performance superior to other combination methods, leading to several recent applications.
+The resulting mixture of estimators has empirically shown performance superior to that of other combination methods, leading to several recent applications.